-CPA Canada and the authors do not accept any responsibility or liability that might occur directly or indirectly as a consequence of the use, application or reliance on this material.
+CPA Canada, the Government of Ontario and the authors do not accept any responsibility or liability that might occur directly or indirectly as a consequence of the use or application of or reliance on this material.

-Copyright © 2020 Chartered Professional Accountants of Canada.
+Copyright © 2021 Chartered Professional Accountants of Canada.